hotcuppajojo/CS219-Project-3-ARM-Processor-Simulator/README.md

 ## Usage

-The ARM Processor Simulation requires an input file containing the ARM instructions.
+The ARM Processor Simulator requires an input file containing the ARM instructions.
 Each instruction should be on a separate line.
 After executing the instructions, the simulation will display the register states.

 Example input file (input.txt):